-A general sharpen function like an ‘Un-sharp mask’ will provide parameters to control the radius and amount, pulsing on a coarse threshold parameter to control the effects on the edge.
-Now in the Light Developer, the advanced sharpen function introduce a ‘curve’ to replace the ‘threshold’ for more precise controlling of the sharpen result.
+A general sharpen function like an 'Un-sharp mask' will provide parameters to control the radius and amount, pulsing on a coarse threshold parameter to control the effects on the edge.
+Now in the Recomposit/Light Developer, the advanced sharpen function introduces a 'curve' to replace the 'threshold' for more precise controlling of the sharpened result.

-For example, click ‘Sharpen texture’ from the presets.
+For example, click 'Sharpen texture' from the presets.
 The curve only exists in the left, which means only small edges (texture) will be enhanced.
-The curve if other presets cover all edges range means it works for enhancing all edges.
-There is still difference that the bigger edges get the smaller amount, which is set to avoid ‘over-sharpen’ on the sharp edges.
+The curve of the other presets covers all edges range meaning it works for enhancing all edges.
+There is still a difference in that the bigger edges get the smaller amount, which is set to avoid 'over-sharpen' on the sharp edges.